Loading

 04

-Moving a remote 3 meters changed behavior more reliably than a push notification.
-Physical design and digital design are part of the same system.
+Moving a remote three meters changed behavior more reliably than a push notification.
+Physical and digital are one system.